Our mission is to develop innovative epidemiological methods to study the impact of environmental stressors on human health.

 Modern linkage methods and data technologies provide a way to reconstruct detailed longitudinal profiles of health outcomes and predictors.
 This rich data setting, however, poses important methodological and computational problems that traditional epidemiological methods are not well suited to address.

-We have developed the case time series (CTS) design, a novel methodology that combines the longitudinal structure typical of aggregated time series with the individual-level self-matched methods.
+Research by the EHM-Lab has led to the development of the case time series (CTS) design, a novel methodology that combines the longitudinal structure typical of aggregated time series with the individual-level self-matched methods.
 The modelling framework is highly adaptable to various outcome and exposure definitions, and it is based on efficient methods that make it suitable for the analysis of highly informative longitudinal data resources.

 The main article introduced the CTS design and illustrated applications in case studies using environmental and clinical data.
 A following tutorial article adapted the CTS methodology for the analysis of small-area data.
+The statistical framework is based on conditional regression models, presented in a methodological article.

 Small-area analysis of environmental risks